The Obama Plan – Part I

 We’ll talk more about specific details as they come out.

-14 thoughts on “The Obama Plan – Part I”
+14 responses to “The Obama Plan – Part I”

 Not so much, actually.
 Insurers go for negotiated compensation rates that exclude the added charges hospitals tack on to try to make up for charity cases.
 Looking at my hospital bills for some injuries last year, the amount originally billed by the hospital and the amount my insurer actually paid differed by more than 3:1, in some cases by more than 7:1.